 - Detailed instructions on video

-What makes the Easy DIY Aquaponics truly different is that it comes with clear video lessons that accompany the ebook.
+What makes the Aquaponics Guide truly different is that it comes with clear step by step video instructions that help the beginner get started of the blocks quickly.
 They show how to set up an aquaponics system to the beginner in the clearest way possible.
-The instructions also come with full 3D designs so one can easily visualize how the system will work.
+These instructions helps one to easily visualize how the system will work.

 Anyone interested in aquaponics cannot afford to miss this golden resource.
-The DIY Aquaponics Guide is priced cheaply considering all the wealth of information it provides.
-To order the The DIY Aquaponics Guide click below.
+The Aquaponics 4 You Guide is priced cheaply considering all the wealth of information it provides.
+To order the The Aquaponics Guide click below.